Metab0i/Mora--bot/README.md

 `srvstats` : Show statistics of the server where the command was called

+`botstats` : Show statistics related to the bot

 `stubs "<text/stub>" "<response text/stubby>" [links]` : Assign any message to <text/stub> and store it.

 `rmstub "<text/stub>"` : Remove a stub